 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

 There are at UHN:

-The Asian Initiative in Mental Health Clinic (AIM) provides comprehensive psychiatric assessment and treatment for people of Chinese background with mental illness.
-One of our clinic components, the Early Intervention in Psychosis Program, provides dedicated services to those experiencing their first episode of psychosis as well as those who care for them.
+The Asian Initiative in Mental Health (AIM) provides comprehensive psychiatric assessment and treatment for people of Chinese background with mental illness.
+One of our clinic components, the Early Intervention in Psychosis (EIP) program, provides dedicated services to those experiencing their first episode of psychosis as well as those who care for them.
 Our services are tailored to the language and cultural backgrounds of our patients and their families.